 Cardioinhibitory drugs depress cardiac function by decreasing heart rate (chronotropy), myocardial contractility (inotropy), or both, which decreases cardiac output and arterial pressure.
-These cardiac changes reduce the work of the heart and myocardial oxygen consumption.
+These cardiac changes reduce the work of the heart and therefore decrease myocardial oxygen consumption.
 The mechanisms of action of these drugs also lead to depressed electrical conduction (dromotropy) within the heart.
 Some of these drugs may also impair relaxation (lusitropy).

 Hypertension is defined as an arterial systolic pressure greater than 140 mmHg and/or a diastolic pressure greater than 90 mmHg.
 Hypertension can be caused by either an increase in cardiac output or by an increase in systemic vascular resistance.
 It is not uncommon for hypertension to be caused by elevations in both.
-Since cardiac output is the product of heart rate and stroke volume, cardioinhibitory drugs that reduce either or both will decrease cardiac output and thereby decrease arterial pressure.
+Since cardiac output is the product of heart rate and stroke volume, cardioinhibitory drugs that reduce either or both will decrease cardiac output and decrease arterial pressure.

 Angina and myocardial infarction

 Cardioinhibitory drugs, by reducing heart rate, contractility, and arterial pressure, reduce the work of the heart and the oxygen demand of the heart.
 By reducing oxygen demand, the oxygen supply/demand ratio is improved, which can relieve a patient of anginal pain that is caused by a reduction in the oxygen supply/demand ratio because of coronary artery disease.
 Furthermore, cardioinhibitory drugs that block beta-adrenoceptors are used to treat myocardial infarction.
 Their benefit is derived not only from improving the oxygen supply/demand ratio, but also from their ability to inhibit subsequent cardiac remodeling.